edcarp/python-intermediate-esces/_episodes/05-merging-data.md

 > ## Challenge - Combine Data
 >
-> In the data folder, there are two survey data files: `surveys2001.csv` and
+> In the data folder, there are two waves data files: `waves.csv` and
-> `surveys2002.csv`.
+> `waves2020.csv`.
 Read the data into Python and combine the files to make one
 > new data frame.
-Create a plot of average plot weight by year grouped by sex.
+Create a plot of average temperaure by year grouped by buoy_id.
 > Export your results as a CSV and make sure it reads back into Python properly.
 {: .challenge}